 What is Aji Amarillo?

 Aji amarillo is a yellow pepper indigenous to the Peruvian Andes.
 It’s a mild-flavored pepper that is a bit sweet and delicious.
-They’re quite difficult to find in the United States.
+They’re quite difficult to find fresh peppers in the United States.
 I like to use the paste, though it’s not a requirement for this recipe.
 It does add a nice lovely flavor and heat.

 I prefer to use serrano peppers in this recipe vs. jalapeños because it really adds the heat that’s needed.
 If you’re adverse to spice, well, this recipe isn’t for you.
 I was going to make a milder version but I would be doing it a disservice.